 Get the guide to feminine goal magic

 Use this quick 6-step plan to learn the best timing, structure, and practices for setting goals and getting results with the support of folk magic.

 The art and science of goal-setting is a huge part of my work as a guide for women.
 As such, I make it my duty to read these kinds of articles.

 Usually I find that these goal-bashing articles are more click-bait than anything.
 Here’s my conclusion: If you don’t like the words “goals” or “goal-setting” then call it something else.
 Goal-setting is simply a time to consider our most closely held desires, wishes, insights, intentions, dreams, and visions.
 It can be as practical and as woo-woo as you want.
 Everything is what we make it…including our lives.

 Why I createad the Life Design Planner

 The year I created the Life Design Planner, I was unhappy and needed to make changes in almost every area of my life.
 This was so overwhelming and I had no idea where to start.
 So I created a system to document my satisfaction in every area of my life and my progress in improving my circumstances.

 The system works like this: Envision what you want, then reverse-engineer how to get there throughout each quarter, month, and week of the year.
 Then, consistently document your progress every step of the way.

 One of my core life philosophies is that I take 100 percent responsibility for my life and my experience.
 Goal-setting helps me and my clients do that.
 I’ve discovered that when the approach to goal-setting is sound, the process will yield results.
-When you document your progress on a consistent basis, and review that documentation consistently, you will absolutely make upgrades and updates to how you’re doing things.
+When you document your progress on a consistent basis, and review that documentation consistently, you will absolutely make life upgrades.